Mexico

 Possible obstacles for Swedish companies include corruption and fraud, and it is important to always ask for professional advice if there is any uncertainty.
 It might also be recommendable to consider how to ensure fair working conditions while maintaining a high level of productivity.

-How we can help YOU EXPAND
+How we can help you expand

 Business Sweden has been active in Mexico since 2003.
 The office is also responsible for markets in Central America and the Caribbean.
 We can help you prepare for market entry by producing tailor-made market analyses, giving advice on issues related to corruption and security, finding suitable business partners and much more.